Nishant-Ramakuru/val/content/project/india-data/index.md

   focal_point: Smart
 summary: A repository for state and district-level data relating to the political economy of India.
 tags:
-- India, Political Economy
+- Robotic systems, Odometry
-title: India Political Economy Data Repository
+title: Romi, the line following robot
 ---

 Data data everywhere and not a byte to analyze!